Tagged barcodes for the topological analysis of gradient-like vector fields: The tagged barcode of a gradient-like Morse-Smale vector field

 \begin{proof} For this proof, we call each instance of four points $p_i,p_j,p_r,p_s$ with $d_M(p_i,p_j)=d_M(p_r,p_s)$, where $p_i\neq p_j$, $p_r\neq p_s$ and $\{p_i,p_j\}\neq\{p_r,p_s\}$, a problem.
 We show that we can get rid of any given problem by moving just one point by an arbitrarily small amount.
 In order to see this, note that there are two essentially different cases.
 The first case is the one where all four points are distinct.
 In the second case we have just three distinct points, one of which appears on both sides of the equation.
 However, in both cases there is a point which appears only once.
 Without loss of generality let $p_i$ be that point.
 Then, consider a length minimizing geodesic $\gamma$ from $p_i$ to $p_j$.
 If we move $p_i$ along $\gamma$ towards $p_j$, we reduce $d_M(p_i,p_j)$ but do not change $d_M(p_r,p_s)$.
 If the amount we move $p_i$ is small enough, then we will also not introduce any new problems.
 Repeating this procedure finitely many times, we can get rid of all the problems one by one.
 For each point $p_i$ we denote the position where it ended up by $q_i$, which yields points in general position. \end{proof}

-Let us recall the definition of the Whitney $C^1$-topology on $\X(M)$.
+Let us recall the definitions of the Whitney $C^0$- and $C^1$-topologies on $\X(M)$.
 We give the definitions in the same spirit as they are given in \cite{palis2012geometric}, however we define the $C^1$-topology on $\X(M)$ directly, instead of using an embedding $M \hookrightarrow \R^s$ and then topologizing $\X(M)$ as a closed subspace of $C^1(M,\R^s)$.
 The resulting topology is the same.